ClaireMakers/asynchronicity-pills-and-exercises/Promises.md

 1. ```.then()``` handles situations where the promises was fulfilled (i.e. the asynchronous operation was successful), and ```.catch()``` situations where it was rejected.

+Here is a video run-through of the above[video here]

 <br>

 Here's another promise chain, to keep building on the example above: